wing5wong/artisan-whs-static/source/_news/2020-11-02_🏆-whs-māori-awards-2020-🏆.md

 **KEREOMA PURU TAONGA HEAD OF MĀORI, MALE - Jacob Brown**  🏆

 Congratulations to you and all the other winners on the night. 👏👏🎊

-More photos of the night will be available soon. 📷